sverrejb/sverre.me/content/blog/2025-08-20-mac-sleep-bluetooth.md

 This is just another example of Apple's philosophy that they know what's best for you.
 Sometimes they are right, and their default settings often work well for most people.
 But when they're wrong, they really don't want you to be able to fix it.

-The irony is that macOS is supposedly the "pro" operating system, built for people who supposedly know what they're doing.
-Yet basic power management options are hidden behind the need for third-party tools and shell scripting.
+The irony is that macOS is supposedly the "pro" operating system, built for people who know what they're doing.
+Yet basic power management options require third-party tools and shell scripting.

 If you're dealing with the same Bluetooth annoyance, the scripts above should sort you out.
 And if you happen to work at Apple: please, just add the checkbox.
 We promise we won't hurt ourselves with it.